History of Mental Health Awareness Month

 Please make sure you fill out all of the information and submit it.
 Remember that you are trying to control your emotional distress and that it can be hard work without some help.
 It becomes easier with time and some professional/caring advice.

-Imagine a bottle of soda shaken.
+Imagine shaking a bottle of soda .

 When the cap comes off, there is a rush but it is a rush but it is temporary and then the soda flattens.
 If you put the cap back on quickly, the soda will retain the fizz.